 Also of interest is that Humboldt has more people living here who work in computers and math than 95% of the places in the US.

-Humboldt is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Humboldt doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Humboldt who are college-educated is close to the national average for all communities of 21.84%: 20.53% of the adults in Humboldt have a bachelor's degree or advanced degree.